 Extras include Limited Edition Booklet notes by Film journalists Dave Wain and Matty Budrewicz, an interview with Scott Thomson who plays Bobo, new interview with Cinematographer Joel King, archival audio onterview with Director Norman Thaddeus Vane (played over the film), audio commentary with David Del Valle and David DeCoteau, audio commentary by the slasher loving podcast The Hysteria Continues, audio commentary by film journalists Nathaniel Thompson and Tim Greer from Mondo Digital, original theatrical trailer, stills gallery and reversible cover artwork.

 This is another solid entry into the 88 Films Slasher range which continues to lead the field in bringing lost classics to the attention of horror fans around the UK.

-Related show tags: RE-ANIMATOR MORE REVIEWS Black Moon Rising - Blu-ray review
+Related show tags: RE-ANIMATOR MORE REVIEWS Asylum - Blu-ray review

 Posted on Monday 22nd April 2019 Black Moon Rising Arrow Video Cetificate 15